consensus2017/hackathon/whitepaper.md

 ## Example Overview

-Consider an example with 3 nodes on a road with two lanes.
+Consider an example with three nodes on a road with two lanes.
 Recall that lanes are defined as resources.
 The following interplay occurs:

 - Two cars, nodes (A and B) are initially connected in a formation, travelling within the one resource.
 - A third node, C, drives up beside them in a seperate lane.
-- As the 3rd car approaches, it comes within minimum proximal range and initiates a peer connection with firstly B, and then with A (it encounters B before A, proximally).
+- As C approaches, it comes within minimum proximal range and initiates a peer connection with firstly B, and then with A (it encounters B before A, proximally).
 Note that even though C is now connected to A and B in a network of 3 peers, only A and B are in formation as formations are only made on a resource.
 - Car C generates a transaction proposal to move into the asset/position owned by car B, that is, to remake the linear formation of 2 into a formation of 3 by moving car B back one position.
 Car C would effectively be taking this asset away from car B.
-  - Does the propsoal include a price to take that position?
-And is this what is used to help gain consensus?
 - The proposal is broadcast across the **network** (not the formation).
 - All nodes connected in the network (to the pre-defined network depth) gain consensus about the validity of the transaction, accounting for priority, reputation and roadCredits balance coefficients.
 - State transition occurs.